pranitha31/gardening-planner-frontend/README.md

-# 🌿 Gardening  Planner Frontend
+# 🌿 Gardening  Planner

 ## 📖 Overview

-The Gardening  Planner Frontend is a responsive web application built to help users manage plants, schedule reminders, and plan seasonal activities with real-time weather insights.
+The Gardening  Planner is a responsive web application built to help users manage plants, schedule reminders, and plan seasonal activities with real-time weather insights.

 It connects seamlessly with the Weather Planner Backend API and provides a secure, user-friendly interface with protected routes and dynamic weather updates.